10 Secrets About 'The Office' That Even The Biggest Michael Scott Fan Won't Know

-We were all on this e-mail chain cracking up and remembering that episode together, because we were like, "Oh, my God, that's the hardest I've ever laughed.
-My God, that's amazing."
+We were all on this e-mail chain cracking up and remembering that episode together, because we were like, 'Oh, my God, that's the hardest I've ever laughed.
+My God, that's amazing.'

 Jan's boob job came from the first year that we went to the [network] upfronts, and I turned to Greg and said, 'It's funny, I'm looking around at the females in our cast, and I'm thinking nobody in our cast has a boob job.' ...
 That was when he thought, 'Ding-ding-ding-ding!
 Jan's getting a boob job!'
 When Michael broke up with her, in order to get him back, she goes and gets her boobs giant.
 I just think that's hilarious, and obviously the beginning of her losing her shit.

-It may seem shocking, but Krasinski said that "90 percent of the time" they performed "exactly what the writers wrote."
+It may seem shocking, but Krasinski said that "90% of the time" they performed "exactly what the writers wrote."
 Apparently, no one ever believes him when he says this, but he explains that the cast didn't need to improvise when they had such an amazing group of writers on the show.
 "We truly had one of the greatest brain trusts of comedy since probably, like, early [National] Lampoon days," he said.

 According to Rolling Stone, when the cast read "The Dinner Party" at the table read, they thought it was so hilarious that the writers chose not to make any edits to the script.
 "Most scripts get rewritten, and I think this was the only one ever done that didn't," said writer Gene Stupnitsky.
 The one thing that was changed?
 "The only thing that was changed was that in our first draft Jan hits the neighbor's dog and kills it on purpose," he said.
-In the final cut, Jan reveals that she purposefully spray-painted the neighbor's dog because it was being smug.
+In the final cut, Jan reveals she purposefully spray-painted the neighbor's dog because it was being smug.
 In an episode that's already pretty dark, this seemed more acceptable to both the producers and the network.

-For the most part, the show's drama stayed in the office, and the actors very rarely got to leave the NBC set.
-Spending all your time in a office gets old quickly — no matter whether it's a real one or a set — so Jenna Fischer explained that the stars jumped at any opportunity to shoot on location.
+For the most part, the show's events stayed in the office, and the actors very rarely got to leave the NBC set.
+Spending all your time in an office gets old quickly — no matter whether it's a real one or a set — so Jenna Fischer explained that the stars jumped at any opportunity to shoot on location.
 In Rolling Stone's oral history, Fischer compared shooting "The Dinner Party" in Michael's condo to going "to Disneyland:"

 We loved any time that we got to go on location, because we spent most of those 10 years in [the main Office set].
 I mean, we were excited every time we filmed in the parking lot.
 So the fact that we actually went on location was super-duper exciting.
 It was like the kids got to go to Disneyland.

-Phyllis Smith, the woman behind office punching bag Phyllis Vance, was best known for her work behind-the-scenes when she joined The Office.
+Phyllis Smith, the woman behind office punching bag Phyllis Vance, was best known for her work behind the scenes when she joined The Office.
 According to ScreenRant, Smith worked as a casting director in Hollywood and was helping to cast the American version of The Office when executive producers decided to create a character specifically for her.
 Who says it doesn't pay to know people?